 All businesses have to take a call from an irate or disappointed customer at some point.
 How you deal with that call can have an impact on your business, especially with the advent of social media.

 Now a frustrated customer has access to the world wide web to vent their disappointment in your company and potentially reach more of your customers and future prospects.

-I will outline the process we teach in our Excellent Frontline Customer Service courses.
+I will outline the process we teach in our Reception and Customer Service course.

 When you have to handle a difficult caller, don’t take it personally.
 Most people calling you with a complaint simply want the situation resolved.
 There could be a number of reasons why your product or service didn’t meet their expectations.

 Using these steps will help you resolve the issue and create win/win outcomes:

 1. Put on your ‘Solution Provider Hat’

 Enter the caller’s world.
 Start writing straight away and record all relevant information, including the caller’s state-of-mind.

 Focus on what is being said and let them know that you’re listening by providing feedback – “I see…go on…really…and then”.